lizhi-ntu/OCKD-FacePAD/README.md

 # 🍀 Others

-👀 Everything in this repo can NOT be used for commercial perpose.
+👀 Everything in this repo can NOT be used for commercial purpose.

 👀 If you have any questions, feel free to open an issue or contact me via [email](https://github.com/lizhi-ntu/lizhi-ntu/blob/main/README.md).